tanmaya26/file-bot/Deploy/Deploy.md

         Bot Reply:
         ``Categories for this channel are: ncsu1,ncsu2``

+    - **Add files to a category<br>**
-    - **Click on upload button to upload files, add one or more files with names such as file1.png, file2.png In the upload message box, add the below command to add the files to category ncsu1.<br>**
+    Click on upload button to upload files, add one or more files with names such as file1.png, file2.png In the upload message box, add the below command to add the files to category ncsu1.<br>

         ``@fileninja --addToCategory ncsu1``